MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 -	The **DateTime** columns are in International Organization for Standardization (ISO) 8601 format.
 For example, **DateTime.UtcNow.ToString("o")** might have the result **"2019-03-14T20:18:11.254Z"**.
 -	The decimal precision is two decimal places.
 -	The following characters are escaped in all columns: commas, new line characters, and multiline characters.

+For more information about schemas you can use to generate models and determine risk assessments, see [Data schemas for loss prevention](https://docs.microsoft.com/dynamics365/fraud-protection/view-loss-prevent-schemas).

 ### Required data entities for data mapping